BeauJoh/thesis/source/11-chapter-3-ode.md

 Execution terminates when no clusters change size between iterations.
 Starting positions for the centroids are determined randomly.
 The OpenDwarfs benchmark previously required the object features to be read from a previously generated file.
-We extended the benchmark to support generation of a random distribution of points.
+We extended the benchmark to support the generation of a random distribution of points.
-This was done to more fairly evaluate cache performance, since repeated runs of clustering on the same feature space (loaded from file) would deterministically generate similar caching behavior.
+This was done to more fairly evaluate cache performance, since repeated runs of clustering on the same feature space (loaded from file) would deterministically generate similar caching behaviour.
 For all problem sizes, the number of clusters is fixed at 5.

 Given a fixed number of clusters, the parameters that may be used to select a problem size are the number of points $P_n$, and the dimensionality or number of features per point $F_n$.
-In the kernel for k-means there are three large one-dimensional arrays passed to the device, namely **feature**, **cluster** and **membership**.
+In the kernel for k-means, there are three large one-dimensional arrays passed to the device, namely **feature**, **cluster** and **membership**.
 In the **feature** array which stores the unclustered feature space, each feature is represented by a 32-bit floating-point number, so the entire array is of size $P_n \times F_n \times \text{sizeof}\left(\text{float}\right)$.
 **cluster** is the working and output array to store the intermediately clustered points, it is of size $C_n \times F_n \times \text{sizeof}\left(\text{float}\right)$, where $C_n$ is the number of clusters.
 **membership** is an array indicating whether each point has changed to a new cluster in each iteration of the algorithm, it is of size $P_n \times \text{sizeof}\left(\text{int}\right)$, where $\text{sizeof}\left(\text{int}\right)$ is the number of bytes to represent an integer value.